MarcOlivier91/lil_calc/README.md

 # Lil Calc

-Little calculator in Python.
+Little calculator in Python with 2 numbers.
 Nothing fancy.